Empirical Quantum Advantage in Constrained Optimization from Encoded Unitary Designs: Circuit Simulation Results

-We benchmark the CE-QAOA on QOPTLib instances\cite{Osaba2024Qoptlib} by setting a fixed start city (``anchored'' reduction), which yields $(n{-}1)^2$ logical qubits (blocks $=n{-}1$, block size $=n{-}1$).
-The cost layer is given as $U_C(\gamma)=e^{-i\gamma H_C}$.
-The single layer is composed as $U(\gamma,\beta)=U_M(\beta)\,U_C(\gamma)$.
-We sweep a grid $\mathcal G \subset [0,\pi]^2$ with $|\mathcal G|=(n{+}1)^2$ angle pairs, and use a shot budget of \(S\;=\;10\,n^3\) which comfortably absorbs finite-precision and rounding effects of the grid search and finite sampling since the number of qubits scales as $O(n^2)$.
+We benchmark the CE-QAOA on QOPTLib instances\cite{Osaba2024Qoptlib} by setting a fixed start city (``anchored'' reduction), which yields $(n{-}1)^2$ logical qubits (blocks $=n{-}1$, block size $=n{-}1$) for a problem defined on $n$ locations.
+We work with a single layer composed as $U(\gamma,\beta)=U_M(\beta)\,U_C(\gamma)$.
+We sweep a grid $\mathcal G \subset [0,\pi]^2$ with $|\mathcal G|=(n{+}1)^2$ angle pairs, and use a shot budget of \(S\;=\;10\,n^{k}\) with $k$ ranging from $3-5$ which comfortably absorbs finite-precision and rounding effects of the grid search and finite sampling since the number of qubits scales as $O(n^2)$.
 For each grid point we measure in the computational basis, classically filter feasibile solutions, and evaluate cyclic tour costs relative to the fixed start.
 We report (i) the best measured feasible solution, (ii) the fraction of feasible outcomes, and (iii) the minimum tour cost.
 In Table \ref{tab:design-bound}, the PHQC recovered the optimum in all cases.
 The fact that Algorithm \ref{alg:PHQC1} guarantees any sampled optimal bitstring to be identified regardless of its frequency, greatly reduces the shot burden in our implementation. \footnote{For the larger system sizes (dj8-dj10) the per grid shot budget had to be raised because the circuit approximation struggled to capture the full dynamics.
 Similarly, for our smaller instances where full circuit simulation was possible, a lower $10n^2$ shots was found sufficient without increasing layer or grid size. }

 \footnote{A note on classically sampling from feasible permutations.
 Even if a classical sampler draws \emph{directly} and uniformly from feasible bitstrings, the success probability for a unique optimum is